twyair/he-wiktionary-parser/README.md

 ```

 ## TODO
-- remove wikitext markup from: examples, etymologies and grammar info items
+- remove wikitext markup from: examples and etymologies